A Letter to My Dad–An Adoptive Father of Thirteen

 You were also a huge fan of Bill Gaither’s music.
 There was this one kid’s album (unlike Gaither’s typical Gospel Quartet music) that he produced with a computer-oriented song called “Input Output”.
 I can still remember the sound of putting that cassette in the old Hitachi stereo system.
 The buttons clicked—sometimes would stick—and the speakers cracked just a little bit.
 The chorus rang out: “Input.
 Output.
 What goes in must come out.
 Input.
 Output.
 That is what it’s all about.
 Input.
 Output.
 Your mind is a computer whose input/output daily you must choose.”
 It was a timeless message.

 I would never be who I am today without you, helping to shape that Input.
 Your dedication unleashed undeniable purpose.
-You refused to accept the world’s low expectations, especially for the ten racially diverse and handful of differently abled children you had adopted that many would have written off as “unwanted.”
+You refused to accept the world’s low expectations, especially for the ten ethnically diverse and handful of differently abled children you had adopted that many would have written off as “unwanted.”
 You and mom shattered the myth of the “unwanted” child, loving each of us, helping us find and embrace the Divine imprint on our lives.

 Thank you for the remarkable output of faith, hope and love that now flows from your children in different and beautiful ways.